We read a great article from our favorite marketer, Seth Godin.

 Wildly, these decisions all happen to be quite significant.
 He mentions planning a wedding, raising money from venture capitalists and applying to college as examples of things you will likely do only once or twice in your life.

-We would like to add sponsorship to that list as it is a natural fit.
+We want to add sponsorship to that list as it is a natural fit.
 Sponsorship isn't like running a digital ad or even a print ad.
-Sponsorships involve intimate relationships that work best when built over many years of partnership together.
+Sponsorships involve intimate relationships that work best when built over many years of partnership.
 So while you will gain experience as a sponsor over time, at the onset, you are in danger of what Godin calls "experience asymmetry."